-Information about each trip will be se return this signed permission form to •

-My child, school yea r.
-If for any rea son the trip supervisor faces

-Parent/Guardian Signature Date

-OUT-OF- STATE TRIP PER MISSION FO RM

-Out-of-state-trips require school boar the board requires parents to acknow rating at the time of the trip.
-Your participate in the out-of-state trip list vledge they are aware or signature indicates such of the current stat us of the Homeland Security

-I, (please print) , give n ny permission for my child,

-, to go on th ne trip

-as long as the Homeland Security rat ing remains at or b elow its current level.

-Trip dates: From: Supervisor: То:

-Parent/Guardian Signature Date

-Forms/TripPerm BOARD APPROVED 6/9/03
+Information about each trip will be sent home with students several days before the scheduled event.
+Please return this signed permission form to your child's school so your child will be eligible to go on these trips.
+My child, , has my permission to go on school sponsored trips during the school year.
+If for any reason the trip supervisor faces what he/she believes is an emergency situation, I authorize him/her to act promptly and reasonably for my child at my expense.
+Parent/Guardian Signature Date OUT-OF-STATE TRIP PERMISSION FORM Out-of-state-trips require school board approval.
+When parents give permission for these out-of-state trips, the board requires parents to acknowledge they are aware of the current status of the Homeland Security rating at the time of the trip.
+Your signature indicates such knowledge and approval for your child to participate in the out-of-state trip listed below. , give my permission for my I, (please print) child. the to go on trip as long as the Homeland Security rating remains at or below its current level.
+Trip dates: From: To: Supervisor: Parent/Guardian Signature Date